kondwanicode/kondwanimunthali/README.md

-## Welcome!
+# Welcome!
-I am Kondwani Munthali (computer programmer)
+## I am Kondwani Munthali (computer programmer)

-I am a freelance programmer by night.
+a freelance programmer by night.
 By day i work with Airtel Malawi in CX-Department in Malawi,Mzuzu.

 I have a Bachalers Degree in Information Communication Technology that i obtained from Mzuzu University in 2018 and a diploma in Information and Communication Technology from the same institution obtained in 2016.
 I am so passionate about technology and i am good at programming and networking.